drwellss/MultronFguardian/README.md

 ## 📚 About

-- 🔐 Multron File Guardian size güçlü bir dosya şifreleme sağlar.
+- 🔐 Multron File Guardian provides you with strong file encryption.
-- ✅ Dosyalarınızı tek bir tıklama ile şifreleyebilirsiniz.
+- ✅ You can encrypt your files with a single click.

 ---